ahmedkhan-2004/Enterprise-RAG-System/README.md

 ## Overview

-The **Enterprise RAG System** is a cutting-edge **.NET 8 application** leveraging **Semantic Kernel** and **Elasticsearch** to provide an intelligent, scalable **document question-answering solution** for enterprises.

-This system allows users to **query large collections of documents efficiently**, offering accurate, context-aware responses.
-The architecture is designed for **extensibility, high performance, and production readiness**.
+The **Enterprise RAG System** is a **production-ready AI document Q&A platform** developed for **Dasseti** while I was a **Junior AI Application Developer**.

+This system leverages **.NET 8**, **Semantic Kernel**, and **Elasticsearch** to provide **intelligent, scalable, and secure document query capabilities** for enterprise clients.
+Users can ask questions over large document collections and receive **context-aware, accurate responses in real-time**.

 ---

+## My Role

+As a **Junior AI Application Developer**, I was responsible for:

+- Implementing **Semantic Kernel-based document retrieval and reasoning**.
+- Integrating **Elasticsearch for high-performance indexing and search**.
+- Ensuring **security best practices**, removing sensitive secrets, and managing placeholders for production deployment.
+- Collaborating on **production-ready architecture**, CI/CD workflows, and deployment pipelines.
+- Writing **clean, maintainable, and modular code** for enterprise usage.

+This experience gave me **hands-on exposure to building enterprise AI systems**, production deployment, and real-world problem-solving.

+---

 ## Key Features

-- **Intelligent Document Q&A**: Leverages semantic search and AI-powered reasoning for accurate responses.
+- **Intelligent Document Q&A**: AI-powered, semantic reasoning for accurate responses.
-- **Enterprise-Grade Architecture**: Modular design with clean separation of concerns for scalability.
+- **Production-Ready Architecture**: Modular, scalable, and secure.
-- **Secure Design**: Secrets and sensitive keys are removed from the repository; placeholders are used to ensure security best practices.
+- **Secure by Design**: Secrets removed from repository; placeholders used to enforce best practices.
-- **Elasticsearch Integration**: Efficient indexing and searching for enterprise document storage.
+- **High-Performance Search**: Elasticsearch integration for fast querying.
-- **Cross-Platform Compatibility**: Runs on Windows, Linux, and Dockerized environments.
+- **Cross-Platform Support**: Runs on Windows, Linux, and containerized Docker environments.

 ---